Over the years, I’ve been asked about intuition and instinct. Which did I use during professional boxing matches? Or did I have both?

 All things considered equal (which they rarely are), it’s easiest to improve your ability.
 Next is technique.
 Last is intuition.
 It’s worth the time, effort, and suffering to improve because it’s a force multiplier for both ability and technique.

 If you’re a boxer who already has devastating punching power and decent technique but don’t know where counter-punches are likely to come from, you won’t make it far.
-However, if you have average punching ability and sloppy technique but no one can ever hit you clean, you may become world champion.
+However, if you have average punching ability and sloppy technique but no one can ever hit you clean, you may become a world champion.

 Intuition appears more valuable the deeper our study goes, but the process to acquire it is still a challenge.
 Intuition is simply a function of experience, and the only way to develop intuition is to gain more experience, but are there shortcuts?